How Can I Get a Full Scholarship in Poland?

 The International Visegrad Fund manages the Visegrad Scholarship program.
 It offers 1-4 semester scholarships for Master and Post-Master degrees to students from countries such as Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, and Ukraine.
 It is also accessible to nationals of V4 countries (Czechia, Hungary, Poland, Slovakia) and V4 neighboring nations.

-Applicants who have completed at least 4 semesters of university studies are eligible to actively pursue studies by means of this funding.
-They can engage in various disciplines and languages for up to four semesters at over 190 higher education institutions in Central and Eastern Europe.
+Applicants who have completed at least 4 semesters of university studies are eligible to obtain this funding.
+They can therefore engage in various disciplines and language courses for up to 4 semesters.
+They can do so at more than 190 higher education institutions in Central and Eastern Europe.

 Find out more by visiting the program’s website.